conal/quotes/quotes.md

 "When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarcely, in your thoughts advanced to the stage of science." - [Lord Kelvin (William Thomson)](https://www.goodreads.com/quotes/166961-when-you-can-measure-what-you-are-speaking-about-and)

 "In Galileo's time, professors of philosophy and theology---the subjects were inseparable---produced grand discourses on the nature of reality, the structure of the universe, and the way the world works, all based on sophisticated metaphysical arguments.
 Meanwhile, Galileo measured how fast balls roll down inclined planes.
 How mundane!
 But the learned discourses, while grand, were vague.
 Galileo's investigations were clear and precise.
 The old metaphysics never progressed, while Galileo's work bore abundant, and at length spectacular, fruit.
-Galileo too cared about the big questions, but he realized that getting genuine answers requires patience and humility before the facts." - Frank Wilczek, [*The Lightness of Being*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being) (pp. 7-8)
+Galileo too cared about the big questions, but he realized that getting genuine answers requires patience and humility before the facts." - Frank Wilczek, [*The Lightness of Being: Mass, Ether, and the Unification of Forces*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being) (pp. 7-8)

 "If a theory has a lot of parameters, you adjust their values to fit a lot of data, and your theory is not really predicting those things, just accommodating them.
 Scientists use words like curve fitting and fudge factors to describe that sort of activity.
 Those phrases aren't meant to be flattering.
 On the other hand, if a theory has just a few parameters but applies to a lot of data, it has real power.
 You can use a small subset of the measurements to fix the parameters; then all other measurements are uniquely predicted." - Frank Wilczek, [*The Lightness of Being: Mass, Ether, and the Unification of Forces*](https://www.goodreads.com/book/show/3209381-the-lightness-of-being)